stevie1023/InTRO/README.md

 - **Learning rates**: Modify `--actor_learning_rate` and `--critic_learning_rate`
 - **Data path**: Update `--prompt_data` to point to your processed dataset

+Please note that we **do not apply any prompt templates** during either training or evaluation, as this yields better performance in our setting.
+If you choose to use a specific template, you may need to modify how the answer is concatenated with the query when estimating the posterior during experience generation.

 ### 3. Evaluation

 After training, evaluate your model on the math dataset: